Konichiwawa/World-Happiness-Analysis/README.md

 # World-Happiness-Analysis

 ## Objective
-The purpose of this project is to perform exploratory analysis on World Happiness Report datasets.
-This particular dataset was selected to investigate the relationships between several factors affecting happiness levels in countries.
+The purpose of this project is to perform exploratory analysis on World Happiness Report data to understand how variables including GDP, Life Expectancy, Freedom, Generosity, and Corruption drive happiness of a country.

 ## Data
-- The data comes from survery results conducted in many countries between 2015 abd 2019.
-It includes variables such as GDP and life expectancy.
-It's an open-source and it's available on Kaggle for anyone to download.
+- The data comes represents survery results from many countries between 2015 abd 2019.
+It's an open-source data and it's available on Kaggle, a public online data repository for anyone to download.
 - This analysis used geojson shapefile to conduct spatial analysis using Python's folium library.
 - United States's GDP % change data was used to conduct Time-Series analysis.